FirstToDisclose/OnlineHackathon/README.md

 # OnlineHackathon

-Companion app to FirstToDisclose for organizing hackathons and other events centered on innovation
+Companion app to FirstToDisclose for organizing hackathons and other events centered on innovation.

+# Contributors

+- Jason Walsh (jwalsh)